 It’s important to use really good quality ingredients for this recipe, as the recipe is short & hard to hide an inferior ingredient with seasoning.
-Obviously we are now a few weeks away from Easter and I think that this is a really good recipe to pin if you’re also giving some thought about your leftover ham.
+Obviously, we are now a few weeks away from Easter (at the time I publish this recipe) and I think that this is a really good recipe to pin if you’re also giving some thought about your leftover ham.
 It would work fantastic in this recipe.

 Frequently Asked Questions about Classic Croque Monsieur:

 Loosely translated, it means: “crunchy man.” (isn’t that funny?)